PLP-MERN-Stack-Development/week-8-capstone_-Daninc24/README.md

 to access the shop click this link https://myshop-git-main-daniel-mailus-projects.vercel.app/pos the project is hosted on vercel for frontend and render for the backendgit

+to access the admin panel use danmailur8@gmail.com password 12345678 after the review i will change the password for the user side you can create your own account

 ## Features